Dynamic capabilities: Relationship to profiting from innovation

+Criticisms and debates

+Many scholars have argued that the dynamic capabilities framework is vague, tautological, or leads to infinite regress over levels of higher capabilities.

+The most influential challenge came from Eisenhardt and Martin (2000), who argued that dynamic capabilities are not the idiosyncratic, firm-specific, path-dependent capabilities that Teece described but rather "best practices" with identifiable common features across firms—such as product development routines, strategic alliance formation, and strategic decision-making processes.
+If dynamic capabilities have common features, Eisenhardt and Martin argued, they are more imitable than the original framework suggested and therefore cannot be a source of sustained competitive advantage.

+Teece (2007, 2014) responded by arguing that Eisenhardt and Martin had conflated ordinary capabilities (operational best practices that can be benchmarked and replicated) with genuine dynamic capabilities (the entrepreneurial capacity to sense, seize, and transform under uncertainty, which is deeply embedded in the firm's history, leadership, and culture and is therefore difficult to imitate).
+The distinction between ordinary and dynamic capabilities—where the former are necessary for current operations and the latter are necessary for adaptation—was developed in part as a response to this challenge.

+Lawson and Samson (2001) suggested that the capabilities identified by the theory are difficult to identify or operationalise, and in some cases those very capabilities can lead to a core capability becoming a core rigidity.
+Teece has acknowledged that dynamic capabilities are inherently difficult to measure precisely because they involve judgment under uncertainty, but has argued that the difficulty of measurement does not invalidate the concept any more than the difficulty of measuring entrepreneurship invalidates its importance to economic growth.

 Wheeler Zahra et al. proposed an operationalization of the dynamic capabilities and to be further tested across different settings and countries.
 To further clarify concepts related to the dynamic capability and absorptive capacity theories, Wheeler introduced an application derived from the dynamic capability theory for net-enablement.
 Wheeler's Net-Enabled Business Innovation Cycle facilitates understanding and predicting how firms transform dynamic capabilities associated with net-enablement into customer value using the dynamic capability theory.
-These net-enabled firms are able to “continually reconfigure their internal and external resources to employ digital networks to exploit business opportunities” through their “routines, knowledge, analysis and rules to create customer value from their net-enablement capability” (p.
+These net-enabled firms are able to "continually reconfigure their internal and external resources to employ digital networks to exploit business opportunities" through their "routines, knowledge, analysis and rules to create customer value from their net-enablement capability" (p.
 128).
 Accordingly, and based on Wheeler's NEBIC model, Williams have qualitatively developed instruments to measure the dynamic capabilities and Basiouni developed the measurements quantitatively and tested them on many settings and in different countries such as Canada and Saudi Arabia.